-Exam Board: Pearson Edexcel QAN Code: A Level: 601/5046/4
+Exam Board: Pearson Edexcel QAN Code: 601/5046/4

+Course Entry Requirements:

-GCSE English: Grade 6 is required in both English Literature and English Language.
+GCSE English Minimum of a grade 6 is required in both English Literature and English Language.

+GCSE Maths Minimum of a grade 4

 Please note that this is a linear specification.
 ALL A Level exams are taken at the end of two years of study.
 AS English Literature will not be routinely offered to students.